adwitiyashukla/gridpulse/README.md

 calibration - computing the empirical residual quantile on a holdout and rescaling the band - which is the next thing on the roadmap.

-**EIA still wins at peak hours.** Their peak-hour MAPE is 2.70% against our 3.48%.
+**EIA still wins at peak hours.** Their peak-hour MAPE is 2.70% against our 3.47%.
 Peak accuracy drives capacity procurement and is where forecast error is most expensive, so this is the gap that matters most operationally.

-**The deep models lose.** The LSTM (5.95%) and Transformer (5.78%) are beaten by both gradient-boosted models and, in the LSTM's case, barely beat a seasonal naive baseline.
+**The deep models lose.** The LSTM (5.94%) and Transformer (8.05%) are beaten by both gradient-boosted models, and neither beats a seasonal naive baseline (5.68%).
 At twelve series and seven years of history this is the expected result: sequence models start to win with many more series or richer exogenous inputs.
 They are included because the architectural comparison is real and shipping only the winner would hide it.